Ten Reasons to Not Buy a Home

 Bad credit can disqualify you from obtaining any mortgage.
 Those with credit scores below 620 might find hard-money sources that will lend on a home, but the interest rates and fees will be through the roof.
 A higher interest rate equates to a higher mortgage payment.
 If you have borderline credit, consider waiting, and make changes in your spending habits to improve your FICO score.

-Reason to Not Buy a Home: High Debt Ratios
+High Debt Ratios

 Lenders change the rules all the time for debt ratios.
 If bills eat up 50% of your gross income every month, you probably cannot afford a mortgage payment on top of those expenses.
 Because lender guidelines have changed since the mortgage meltdown of 2007, your debt ratios will need to be really low or you will never get through underwriting.
 Consider paying down or paying off your credit cards before buying a home.

-Reason to Not Buy a Home: Little Job Security
+Little Job Security

 If you have reason to believe that your job may be in jeopardy, now is not a good time to buy a home.
 Many homeowners who go into foreclosure end up in that position because they have lost their jobs.
 Unemployed individuals often place priorities on buying groceries and putting gas in the car over making a mortgage payment, hoping they can make up the mortgage payments later.
 Instead, they tend to go deeper into debt.

-Reason to Not Buy a Home: When Renting is 50% Cheaper
+When Renting Is 50% Cheaper

 If your main objective is to put a roof over your head, consider whether it's smarter to rent than to buy.
 In some real estate markets, it can be a bit of a stretch to meet the financial obligations of homeownership while rents in those areas are 50% lower than a mortgage payment.
 When home prices are so high that few buyers can afford to buy their first home, you may be better off renting and paying less for that roof.

-Reason to Not Buy a Home: Tend to Move Every Year
+Tend to Move Every Year

 Buying a home is generally a long-term commitment.
 If you love the excitement of new digs, which makes you want to constantly change your environment, you may find that it's impossible to sell your new home in a relatively short period of time without absorbing a big loss.
 The reason many people buy a home is to build equity, and it's very difficult to build equity if you're buying and selling at the drop of a hat, especially in areas where appreciation is little or none.